AndreaSimongini/CASTOR/README.md

 - Mass conservation
 - Canonical partition of energy between photons and neutrinos
 - Modified-black-body emission
+- Perfect adiabaticity at the time of maximum luminosity

 The list of filter allowed in CASTOR is:
 - Bessell system (U, B, V, R, I)